JVSumedha/INTERNSHIP-CODSOFT/README.md

 # CODSOFT - PERSONAL PORTFFOLIO USING WEB DEVELOPMENT

+I worked as a web development intern for a month in Codsoft (August - 2024).
+During the internship, I learnt new technologies that are required for web development.
+I learnt about HTML,CSS and Java technologies.
+I gained hans-on experience doing the interactive personal portfolio project that combines these technolgies.

 This repository contains web development project completed as part of the CodSoft Internship, focusing on front end technologies.

 Features :